Campus Center 2nd Floor

 In addition, a student completing a concentration, minor, or major in an area studies department or program may include no more than two courses from that area studies plan on an International Development concentration plan.

 International Studies is one of Macalester’s flagship majors, and is configurable – often in conjunction with other majors, minors, and concentrations – for a vast range of purposes and interests.
 It focuses on the interdisciplinary confrontation with globalization, across all regions and in many domains.
-In addition to our first-year course (Mediterranean, Baltic, Black: Seas, Identities and History), we offer introductory courses (any of INTL 110-114) each explore key questions in today’s international life and introduce students to our department.
+In addition to our first-year course (Mediterranean, Baltic, Black: Seas, Identities and History), we offer introductory courses (any of INTL 110-114) that explore key questions in today’s international life and introduce students to our department.
 Each version has its own focus, and students may choose any of them.
 There are no prerequisites: thus anyone interested in internationalism at Macalester is warmly welcomed to enroll.
 Our 200-level courses (especially those on human rights and public health) are suitable for new students with some prior familiarity with, and/or very keen interest in, their specific subject matters.

 The legal studies concentration is available to students in any major.
 The curriculum brings together perspectives from the humanities and social sciences, including philosophy, sociology, political science, and history, among others.
 Rather than studying law as doctrine (a set of rules to learn and use), the curriculum examines law as a phenomenon in a variety of contexts.
 It is designed to give students a broad, yet structured, academic grounding in interdisciplinary approaches, within the liberal arts, to the study of law.